(83 days)

 The HI-ART System's planning station is intended to be used by the physician/oncologist to prescribe a radiation therapy plan for a particular patient.
 The HI-ART System then calculates the treatment plan which the physician reviews and approves.

 The HI-ART system's operator station and status console is then intended to be used by the therapist to select and implement the patient's treatment plan.
 The treatment process will begin by performing an MVCT scan (a CT using the onboard linear accelerator as the radiation source).
-This MVCT image will confirm that the patient's position is correct for the radiation therapy as well as assist in patient re- positioning when necessary.
+This MVCT image will confirm that the patient's position is correct for the radiation therapy as well as assist in patient re-positioning when necessary.
 The MVCT image is not for diagnostic use.

-When patient positioning is complete, the HI-ART System is then intended to be used by the therapist to confirm and deliver the selected treatment plan.
+When patient positioning is complete, the HI-ART System is then intended to be used by the therapist to confirm the selected treatment plan.
 The HI-ART System delivers the radiation therapy treatment in accordance with the physician approved plan using IMRT techniques delivered in a helical tomographic pattern.

 The TomoTherapy HI-ART System is a radiation therapy system that integrates planning, dose calculation, megavoltage CT scanning, and helical radiation therapy treatment capabilities into a single comprehensive IMRT system.